santakmohanty/Gold/README.md

 ## Already in Project
 #### In the project the word <project> refers to the project that you are working on, change this reference before starting anything in this boiler template. start by changing the name of the directory src/project to src/<your_project_name> and run the server, change at other places where you see any error
+### If you change the folder name, kindly also change it in manage.py, url.py, settings.py, wsgi.py before running the server
 * ### helper.py
 	* strip_tags - to strip input tags for html tags
 	* save_file - to save any uploaded file